+Students assigned to clinical rotations must meet the health requirements mandated by the clinical facilities.
 Students will be sent instructions on clinical practicum requirements the semester before externship.
 It is the student's responsibility start their clearances by their first semester if they are on track to meeting all the course eligibility requirements.
 All clearances must be current (and not expired) for the entire duration of the externship.
 Any expired clearances will need to be repeated.